-To create durable and attractive coverings for retail products, packagers employ a cellophane wrapping technique that encases retail goods in a protective film.
-Fin-seal overwrapping, flow wrapping, and horizontal pouch packaging represent cello-wrapping strategies that are familiar to shoppers for their use on a wide range of consumer products.
+Packagers employ a cellophane wrapping technique that encases retail goods in a protective film to create durable and attractive coverings for retail products.
+Fin-seal overwrapping, flow wrapping, and horizontal pouch packaging represent cello-wrapping strategies familiar to shoppers for their use on a wide range of consumer and other retail products.

-Candy bars, baseball cards, magazines, snacks and other small food items are each packaged using the fin-seal, or flow-wrapping method.
+Candy bars, baseball cards, magazines, snacks, and other dry foods are each packaged using the fin-seal or flow-wrapping method.

 How is Flow Wrapping Achieved?

-Machines use conveyors to keep pace with product feeding, which can be done manually, automatically, or through a semi-automatic approach.
+Machines use conveyors to keep pace with product feeding, which can be done manually, automatically, or semi-automatic.
 Individual items are first wrapped in polypropylene film, and then a fin-seal is created to run along the length of each package.
-The packaging material is of a tubular orientation, so once each item is secured within the cellophane tube, it must be cut to length, before an end-seal is created.
+The packaging material is of a tubular orientation, so once each item is secured within the cellophane tube, it must be cut to length before an end-seal is created.

-The resulting package leaves each item loosely encased in its own tamper resistant enclosure.
+The resulting package leaves each item loosely encased in its tamper-resistant enclosure.
 Where appropriate, hang holes can be added to fin-seal pouches to increase retail display flexibility.

-Affordability – Flow-wrapping is cost effective, because the process employs high-speed technology that is designed for high-quantity output.
-Contract packaging companies use total volume as a pricing index, so large overwrapping runs create volume discounts for customers with lots of pieces to wrap.
+Flow-wrapping is cost-effective because the process employs high-speed technology designed for high-quantity output.
+In addition, contract packaging companies use total volume as a pricing index, so large overwrapping runs create volume discounts for customers with lots of pieces to wrap.

-Flexible Presentation – Pouch material can be clear or opaque, and can be custom printed or left unadorned.
-In addition to cello-wrapping, fin-sealing is appropriate for use with some styles of foil packaging materials.
+Pouch material can be transparent, opaque, custom printed, or left unadorned.
+In addition to implementing cello-wrapping, fin-sealing is appropriate for use with some styles of foil packaging materials.

-Custom Options – Additional barriers can be incorporated into fin-seal packages-to address moisture and vapor control requirements associated with particular products.
-Hang holes can be added-to accommodate horizontal merchandising.
+Additional barriers can be incorporated into fin-seal packages to address moisture and vapor control requirements associated with particular products.
+Hang holes can be added to accommodate horizontal merchandising.

-Multiple Thicknesses – Horizontal pouch packaging solutions are available to suit a wide range of contents.
-Irregularly shaped items and products with sharp corners benefit from additional protection provided by thicker gauge materials.
+Horizontal pouch packaging solutions are available to suit a wide range of contents.
+Irregularly shaped items and products with sharp corners benefit from additional protection from thicker gauge materials.

-Though they are inexpensive to create, horizontal pouch packages impart a tamper proof perception that is adequate for consumer application like wrapping disposable silverware and encasing food samples intended for mass distribution.
+Though they are inexpensive to create, horizontal pouch packages impart a tamper-proof perception that is adequate for consumer applications like wrapping disposable silverware and encasing food samples intended for mass distribution.

-Contract flow wrapping prices are tied to a number of fulfillment variables.
-The size and shape of the item to be packaged impacts cost per piece, as well as product-specific features that come to bear on materials and process requirements.
-Total volume, packout needs, freight and other concerns must be considered when pricing fin-seal overwrapping projects.
+Contract flow wrapping prices are tied to many fulfillment variables.
+The size and shape of the item to be packaged impact the cost per piece and product-specific features that come to bear on materials and process requirements.
+Total volume, pack-out needs, freight, and other concerns must be considered when pricing fin-seal overwrapping projects.